 All hearings are heard via ZOOM unless ordered otherwise by the Commissioner.
 To receive the ZOOM link information, please click HERE.

 With certain exceptions, the Commissioners use Zoom as the platform for remote hearings.
 When the use of Zoom is not technologically feasible for a litigant, alternative technology shall be used, such as CourtCall or courtroom telephone.

 All parties and attorneys shall obtain a LINX account via the Superior Court Clerk’s Office.
 LINX account fees are currently waived for self-represented parties.

 For Show Cause/Family Law Motions: There are no personal appearances at the courthouse.
 All hearings will be conducted by remote video conferencing using Zoom.
-The court will serve as host and send an email invite to the parties (all parties should make sure the court file includes the party’s email address and telephone number).
-The Zoom hearing will be streamed live by YouTube, unless the Commissioner determines otherwise.
+The court will serve as host.
+The Zoom hearing will be streamed live on our web page HERE, unless the Commissioner determines otherwise.

 For Uncontested Dissolutions: There are no personal appearances at the courthouse.
 The Commissioner will make decisions based on the documents in the LINX court file, the proposed orders, and Interrogatories.
 Submit proposed final pleadings prior to the day of hearing to Commissioner Services via email or fax.
 (253) 798-6897.

 For Minor Settlements: Attendance of minor, parents, Settlement Guardian ad Litem and petitioning attorney are waived if agreed signed orders are emailed to Commissioner Services 1 court day prior to the scheduled hearing.
 If matter is contested, all parties shall appear as noted above via Zoom.